 He was sentenced to 20 years to life in prison where he currently resides.
 Kennedy relatives wrote letters on his behalf, detailing Michael’s efforts to help people at the Elan School to rehabilitate themselves from alcohol use.
 It made no difference.
 He was eligible for parole in 2013 but parole was denied partly because Skakel continued to deny his guilt in Moxley’s murder.
 His next scheduled parole hearing is in October 2017.
 This time, there are no Kennedy connections powerful enough to secure an early release.

 **Update** Skakel continues to appeal in the Moxley case.
 His cousin, Robert Kennedy Jr., has published an article stating the reasons Michael Skakel is innocent of the crime.
 His brothers Tommy and younger brother Stephen support him in his bid for freedom.
 They have made appeals to the U.S. Supreme Court and the Stanford Connecticut Supreme Court.
 Their appeals have been denied.
 It will be a long journey.
-Personally I’m convinced the right man has been convicted.
-Leave him in jail and throw away the key.
+It seems very likely that the right man is behind bars for Martha Moxley’s murder.
+Let’s hope he stays there.